Where to Buy Beanie Babies & Boos

 scammed by a dishonest seller.

-- Every once in a while we make the yard sale circuit in search of good deals but lately we've cut back shopping this way.
-For some reason we always end up buying lots of other items even though the only reason we went was to check for beanies.
+- Years ago, we occasionally made the yard sale circuit in search of good deals but we stopped doing that.
+For some reason we always ended up buying lots of other items even though the only reason we went was to check for beanies.
 That doesn't mean you can't find good